Effective date: March 30, 2026

 13. Limitation of liability

 While we strive to promote health and safety, OctoProctor cannot guarantee that use of our Services will be free from all risks.
-Users assume responsibility for their own health and safety when using the Services.
+Users assume responsibility for their own health and safety when using the Services, including ensuring a safe testing equipment and environment.

 - We are not liable for indirect, consequential, or incidental damages